maxxiimo/the-front-end-manifesto/foundation-markup.md

 ![][Basic HTML]

-Not very attractive! ...but don't worry we'll address that in the [next chapter][Foundation Styles].
+Not very attractive! ...but don't worry we'll address that in the [next chapter][foundation styles].

 ### Organization